MichaelZhangGuanXong/RestaurantApp/README.md

 Plan to use H2 as in-memory DB for testing, but so far H2 has conflict with mu server in default, need to find how to make it work.

+Mu Server maybe a fast way to create Restful API, but so far is not so popular.
+Lack hints when Google it.

+Nomal way is to use Spring Boot + Web + JPA + OpenAPI/Swagger + Eureka/ZooKeeper + Spring Clound to create Restful MicroService.

 2 API's can run: Http get to lookup restaurant reservations by day; Http post to book a reservation

 1 Repository to simulate JPA repository, just like save/lookup from DB